sylhare/sylhare.github.io/_posts/2022/2022-02-09-How-to-fix-npm-dependency-library-hell.md

 This way you'll be able to update the dependency to the latest version that is not a breaking change, run the tests, build and compile if you are using typescript, to make sure everything is still ok.

-But that's to avoid the problems 😈 so let's see how to identify the problems when things start breaking.
+But that's to avoid the problems, 😈 so let's see how to identify the problems when things start breaking.

 ### 2. Check your package.json and package-lock.json